lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-01-05-my-library.md

 - _[The DevOps Handbook](https://www.google.com/search?q=the+devops+handbook)_ by Gene Kim, Jez Humble, Debois, and Willis.
 Describes the idea and principles behind DevOps.
 A good accompaniment to _The Phoenix Project_.
 I particularly like the first few chapters which discuss value stream mapping and the Three Ways -- Flow, Feedback and Continuous Learning.

 #### Extreme programming
-- Clean Agile by Robert C. Martin.
+- _[Clean Agile](https://www.google.com/search?q=clean+agile)_ by Robert C. Martin.
 I read this as a refresher for _Agile_.
 Includes the story of signing of the Agile Manifesto at the Snowbird resort in Utah.
-- Extreme Programming Explained by Kent Beck.
+- _[Extreme Programming Explained](https://www.google.com/search?q=extreme+programming+explained)_ by Kent Beck.
 The original work on XP published in 1999.
-- The Art of Agile Development by James Shore.
+- _[The Art of Agile Development](https://www.google.com/search?q=the+art+of+agile+development)_ by James Shore.
 I'd recommend reading this if you want to implement XP in a team.
 James suggests implementing all the XP rules and practices in concert for a sustained period before going on to adapt them for your circumstances.

 #### Lean
-- The Goal by Eliyahu Goldratt.
+- _[The Goal](https://www.google.com/search?q=the+goal+by+eliyahu+goldratt)_ by Eliyahu Goldratt.
 Tells the fictional story of a manager who has three months to turn around his flailing factory or get shut down.
 Brilliant book and a great way to learn about _The Theory of Constraints_.
-- Toyota Kata by Mike Rother.
+- _[Toyota Kata](https://www.google.com/search?q=toyota+kata+by+mike+rother)_ by Mike Rother.
 How Toyota built a systematic process for continuously learning and improving.
-- Principles of Product Development Flow by Donald Reinertsen.
+- _[Principles of Product Development Flow](https://www.google.com/search?q=principles+of+product+development+flow)_ by Donald Reinertsen.
 Slightly advanced reading, but highly recommended.
 It builds on top of lean manufacturing (maybe study lean theory first) with ideas from economics, telecommunication, queueing theory and military science.
 I am reading it for the second time at the time of writing.
-- Toyota Production System by Taiichi Ohno.
+- _[Toyota Production System](https://www.google.com/search?q=toyota+production+system+by+taiichi+ohno)_ by Taiichi Ohno.
 Taiichi, a manager at Toyota, is considered the father of TPS.
 This is the story of lean manufacturing in his words.

 #### Philosophy
-- Meditations by Marcus Aurelius.
+- _[Meditations](https://www.google.com/search?q=meditations+by+marcus+aurelius)_ by Marcus Aurelius.
 The personal diary of a Roman Emperor where he penned thoughts on how to live a good life.
 It is one of the [passages](https://lamak-qaizar.github.io/2022/11/03/when-you-wake-up-in-the-morning.html) from this book that got me studying the stoic school of philosophy.
-- Ego is the Enemy, Obstacle is the Way, Stillness is the Key by Ryan Holiday.
+- _[Ego is the Enemy](https://www.google.com/search?q=ego+is+the+enemy)_, _[Obstacle is the Way](https://www.google.com/search?q=obstacle+is+the+way)_, _[Stillness is the Key](https://www.google.com/search?q=stillness+is+the+key)_ by Ryan Holiday.
 Other titles by Ryan Holiday may be worth reading too.
-- The Daily Stoic by Ryan Holiday.
+- _[The Daily Stoic](https://www.google.com/search?q=the+daily+stoic)_ by Ryan Holiday.
 A short passage for every day of the year.
 I read it with several colleagues at work.

 #### Miscellaneous
 Not sure where these titles fall, so adding them here for now.

-- Outliers by Malcolm Gladwell.
+- _[Outliers](https://www.google.com/search?q=outliers+by+malcolm+gladwell)_ by Malcolm Gladwell.
 A study of how our circumstances influence what we achieve in life.
 Helped me understand my own journey.